iovisor/iovisor-ovn/ARCHITECTURE.md

 ### CLI

 The command line interface allows to the user to interact with the system.
-It is specially usefull for troubleshooting and debugging purposes
+It is specially useful for troubleshooting and debugging purposes

 ### Main Logic

-This module implements the logic for deploying the network services accross the different compute nodes.
+This module implements the logic for deploying the network services across the different compute nodes.

-It receives a new service network request, process it and then uses the hover ctrl interface to deply those services in the different compute nodes.
+It receives a new service network request, process it and then uses the hover ctrl interface to deploy those services in the different compute nodes.

 ### Hover ctrl

-The hovel ctrl is a wrapper that sends command to the hover instances using the a REST api.
+The hover ctrl is a wrapper that sends command to the hover instances using a RESTful API.

 ### IOModule Repo

-This module is a database that contains the implementation of the different IOModules.
+This module is a local Repository that contains the implementation of the different IOModules.